tarantool/doc/doc/1.10/book/box/box_ctl.rst

     Wait until ``box.info.ro`` is true.

     :param number timeout: maximum number of seconds to wait
-    :return: nil, or error (errors may be due to timeout or fiber cancellation)
+    :return: nil, or error may be thrown due to timeout or fiber cancellation

     **Example:**